 Changing your cat’s diet is the best way to combat hairballs.
 There are a number of cat foods on the market that offer a targeted approach to hairball prevention.
 These formulations are geared towards adult cats, as kittens are unlikely to experience hairball issues.
 The range of hairball-specific Super Premium cat foods helps to limit the build-up of hair in your cat’s stomach.
 Ingredients rich in natural fibres, such as psyllium, yucca extract and slippery elm bark, are included in some of these formulations to help cats eliminate the hair they swallow naturally.
 Some formulations may also improve your cat’s coat and minimise the amount of shedding.
 They also work to promote your cat’s overall digestive health and include a balance of other ingredients to ensure your cat receives all the essential vitamins and minerals they need.

 If your cat has a hairball they can’t shift, you may be seeing the signs of an intestinal blockage.
 Keep an eye out for ongoing retching, vomiting and hacking without producing a hairball.
 Your cat may also lose their appetite, be lethargic or showcase signs of constipation and diarrhoea.
 If this is the case you should visit your local Greencross Vets.

-Chat with your local Petbarn team member to learn more about the range of cat foods available for hairball-prone cats.
+Use our Cat Food Finder tool or chat with your local Petbarn team member to learn more about the range of cat foods available for hairball-prone cats.